St Luke’s Trustees, President and Patrons

 Adrian Belton

 Adrian was educated in Sheffield and graduated from Durham University.
-After an executive career across the private and public sectors, he now holds several non-executive positions.
-He served on the University of Sheffield Council from 2014-2023, acting as interim Chair in 2022.
+After an executive career spanning the private and public sectors, he now holds a number of non-executive roles.

 Amy Stanbridge